Novant Health started fighting spam almost by accident.

 Spam messages account for roughly half of Novant's 45,000 daily e-mail messages.
 The spam includes the usual pitches for Viagra, pornography and low-interest mortgage rates.
 IronMail diverts about 20,000 messages a day at Novant's e-mail gateway.
 The challenge is making sure that legitimate messages aren't inadvertently tossed out in the process.

 Novant isn't alone in its antispam fight.
-Nearly one out of every two e-mail messages sent via the Internet is some form of spam, according to a recent report by MessageLabs Inc., an e-mail security company based in
+Nearly one out of every two e-mail messages sent via the Internet is some form of spam, according to a recent report by MessageLabs Inc., an e-mail security company based in New York City.
+Additionally, San Francisco-based Ferris Research estimates that spam costs businesses more than $10 billion annually in lost productivity and spending on antispam products and services.

 Spam is a problem for many reasons.
 It consumes server space and network bandwidth, not to mention man-hours, since workers have to spend time every day deleting spam.
 It also causes security problems, because it can carry worms and viruses.